 Okay, back off the rabbit trail.
-Other than using asparagus in a quiche or frittata that we eat for dinner, I had not thought of adding asparagus to eggs until our daughter went on a mission trip to northern Mexico a couple years ago and came back saying her host mother served them scrambled eggs with asparagus for breakfast (that she actually ate it which was the more surprising thing about that conversation, though).
+Other than using asparagus in a quiche or frittata that we eat for dinner, I had not thought of adding asparagus to eggs until our daughter went on a mission trip to northern Mexico a couple years ago and came back saying her host mother served the girls scrambled eggs with asparagus for breakfast (that she actually ate it which was the more surprising thing about that conversation, though, lol).
 Light bulb moment!

 - 1 Tb. olive oil